Grumbel/rfactortools/FAQ.md

     }

 Making the left value smaller should reduce the distance where objects are cut off.
 The value must be positive and not null.
+To small values will lead to z-fighting graphic errors on the track.

 ## Parts of the car are visible in the mirror